bfox9900/CAMEL99-ITC/README.md

 ### ABOUT CAMEL99 Forth
 ------------------------
 CAMEL99 Forth was built as an educational exercise to learn how to cross-compile Forth to a different CPU using an existing Forth system.
 It has become a functional ISO/Forth system for the TI-99 computer that implements all of the CORE wordset, much of the EXTENDED wordset.

 Rather than starting from scratch CAMEL99 uses CAMEL Forth by Dr. Brad Rodriguez for the hi-level Forth code.
 This has been "tweeked" and dare I say improved a little to better fit the very slow TI-99 computer.
 (More things written in Assembler was the answer)

 The low level primitives are written in Forth Assembler.
-The file 9900CODE.HSF also contains the low level drivers for TI-99 Keyboard and Video display I/O. The final console interfaces are written in Forth including the screen scrolling code, just to demonstrate how it can be done in hi-level Forth.
+The file TI99IOX.HSF contains the low level drivers for TI-99 Keyboard and Video display I/O. The final console interfaces are written in Forth including the screen scrolling code, just to demonstrate how it can be done in hi-level Forth.

 In CAMEL99 Version 2 we squeezed enough disk support into the 8K kernel to have the word INCLUDED in the system.
 This let's the system compile Forth code from disk which means it can extend itself.

 ### Made Friendly for BASIC Programmers
 Users of TI BASIC who want to explore Forth might also find this system useful.
 With that in mind it has a string package that provides many of the features of BASIC including the use of a string stack and automated stack management.
 It also has an INPUT statement for strings and numbers.
 You will also find the TI BASIC graphics functions are emulated in the library file called GRAFIX.
 The instruction manual has been written to compare BASIC and Forth and there are example programs where the BASIC code is side by side with Forth for faster understanding for those new to Forth.

 You can load all the "training wheels" with one command: INCLUDE DSK1.BASICHLP ... and the files compile into the system.
 This gives the BASIC programmer most of TI BASIC'S features, but it still requires learning Forth's way of thinking to use it.

 ### How it was made